eh4git/YouMDb-Movie-App/README.md

 This project was a great exercise in utilizing multiple entertainment API's to present the user with useful information relevant to the scope of the application.
 Additionally, building this application helped reinforce our skills with jquery, HTML, and CSS.

 ## Usage
 Column on left side of application contains a search bar which the user can use to search a movie of interest.
-The search returns information to the user on the movie (plot, generate, rating, etc.), movie trailer, as well as a list of recommended movie titles that are similar to the movie searched.
+The search returns information to the user on the movie (plot, genre, rating, etc.), movie trailer, as well as a list of recommended movie titles that are similar to the movie searched.

 ## Features
 Utilizes the following API's and databases: